ravi9/openvino-wiki/BuildingCode.md

 * Build OpenCV from source using the [build instructions](https://docs.opencv.org/master/df/d65/tutorial_table_of_content_introduction.html) on the OpenCV site.

-After you got the built OpenCV library, perform the following preparation steps before running the Inference Engine build:
+After you get the built OpenCV library, perform the following preparation steps before running the Inference Engine build:

 1. Set the `OpenCV_DIR` environment variable to the directory where the `OpenCVConfig.cmake` file of you custom OpenCV build is located.
-2. Disable the package automatic downloading with using the `-DENABLE_OPENCV=OFF` option for CMake-based build script for Inference Engine.
+2. Disable automatic downloading of the package, using the `-DENABLE_OPENCV=OFF` option for CMake-based build script for Inference Engine.

 ## Building in a Docker image